galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 ## Up and running in seconds

-Provided that you have Git and npm already installed, getting a site running with Gatsby is as fast as running the commands in this block:
+Provided that you have Git and npm already installed, getting a site running with Gatsby is as fast as running these:

 ```bash{1,2,4}
 npm install -g gatsby-cli